Valik3201/contacts-rest-api/readme.md

 - **Data Handling Functions**: Includes functions for managing contact data, such as listing contacts, adding, updating, and deleting contacts.
 - **Middleware Configuration**: Configures Express.js middleware for logging, CORS, and JSON parsing.
 - **Data Validation**: Enhances data validation using Joi to ensure incoming data meets specified requirements.
+- **Avatar Handling:** Allows users to upload and update their avatars using Multer for file uploads and Jimp for image manipulation.
+- **Email Verification:** Implements email verification using Postmark to ensure that users verify their email addresses upon registration.

 ## Installation